 With incentives, we are really trying to create excitement and focus on specific objectives for a limited period of time, to inspire people to change behaviour or perform at a higher level.
 And ultimately drive your strategies and deliver targeted results.
 There are a few rules of thumb:

 Incentives should have a defined objective and purpose that everyone can understand.
 They should align with business strategies and goals.
-They should be designed to achieve a specific result, drive focus, establish priorities, and motivate behaviour.
+They should be designed to achieve a specific result, drive focus, establish priorities, increase motivation and change human behaviour.

 In general, they should “move the middle” — motivating the performance of the broader audience, not just top performers.
 There is a place for top performer rewards and recognition for sure.
 By the way, your team knows that the same people win all the time anyway so you need to address this perception.

 The challenge is also that the lift from top performers can bring to your overall results simply isn’t large enough against the overall potential of the team.
 And, forget the 80/20 rule (sorry Vilfredo Pareto) it’s not 80/20.
 Our research tells us that 46 percent of performance comes from 80 percent of your team.

 That being said, don’t assume that the team will be automatically engaged.
 Make sure you ask for a commitment.
 People who choose a goal or opt-in are much more likely to succeed.
 Speaking of succeeding, where ever possible, goals should vary by individual relative to their own performance.

 It’s called “Idiosyncratic fit”.
 People need to have a reasonable chance of winning to embrace a goal.
 If you let people choose: